RillingDev/musicbrainz-enricher/README.md

 > Bot to enrich musicbrainz data from linked sources.

+## About

+Queries musicbrainz' API and fetches data from linked source like Discogs or Spotify.

+### Supported Relationship Sources

+- Releases
+    - Discogs
+    - Spotify
+    - Bandcamp

 ## Config

 The following values should be passed as startup flags (e.g. `-Dmusicbrainz-enricher.musicbrainz.username=myUserName`)